 Checking IPv6 Communication

-It is important to check a PC's IPv6 functionality before making any attempts to modify a system's network settings.
-In order to verify whether a PC is already actively communicating on the internet using IPv6, use a Web browser to navigate to the site http://test-ipv6.com.
+It is important to check a PC's IPv6 functionality before attempting to modify a system's network settings.
+To verify whether a PC is already actively using IPv6, use a web browser to navigate to http://test-ipv6.com.

-This test site will return a fully-qualified IPv6 address in the second Summary bullet point as well as a score of 10/10 on systems successfully communicating via IPv6.
+This test site will return a fully-qualified IPv6 address in the second Summary bullet point.
+It will also give a readiness score of 10/10 on systems successfully communicating via IPv6.

 Windows Operating Systems